JCSDA/mpas-jedi/.github/pull_request_template.md

 --- Delete this line and those above before hitting "Create pull request" ---

-TYPE: choose one of [bug fix, enhancement, new feature, feature removed, no impact, text only]
+TYPE: choose one of [bug fix, maintenance, enhancement, new feature, feature removed, no impact, text only]

 KEYWORDS: approximately 3 to 6 words (more is always better) related to your commit, separated by commas